 Powerful, well-written drama works on many levels

 American Theater Company (ATC) in a special arrangement with The Araca Group presents the world premiere of Disgraced by Ayda Akhtar.
-I can’t remember when I’ve witnessed a tighter, succinctly written 80 minutes play than Akhtar has presented.
+I can’t remember when I’ve witnessed a tighter, more succinctly written 80 minutes play than Akhtar has presented.
 Much is covered on several levels in this powerfully shocking drama.

-In Akhtar’s poignant drama, we see from within how a non-practicing Muslim-American lawyer, Amir Kapoor (Usman Ally) is living the fruits of the American Dream – wonderful high-paying job, wonderful wife, and exquisite condo (set design by Jack Magaw) in Manhattan.
+In Akhtar’s poignant drama, we see from within how a non-practicing Muslim-American lawyer, Amir Kapoor (Usman Ally), is living the fruits of the American Dream – wonderful high-paying job, wonderful wife, and exquisite condo (set design by Jack Magaw) in Manhattan.
 Amir is an aggressive corporate attorney who has achieved many of his life-long ambitions.
 He has it all until he falls victim to professional and personal betrayals.
 These lead to his betrayal of himself.

-Amir’s white American wife, Emily (Lee Stark) is a painter in the Muslim tradition.
+Amir’s white American wife, Emily (Lee Stark) is a painter in the Islamic tradition.
 She tries to move Amir back to his childhood religion.
 The couple has a dinner engagement with Jory (Alana Arenass) – Amir’s attorney colleague and her husband, Isaac (Bemin Foster)- who runs an art gallery that is going to display Lee’s Muslim-inspired paintings.

-Usman Ally’s strong nuanced and highly-charged emotional performance as Amir anchors this wonderful scary work.
+Usman Ally’s strongly nuanced and highly-charged emotional performance as Amir anchors this wonderful, scary work.
 Disgraced speaks to the unspoken tensions when fear of a group or religion manifests itself in professional and personal relations.
 We empathize with Amir as he reacts to the actions of those around him.
-I’ll not say more so not to spoil the plot that will enrage and shock you.
+I’ll not say more so as not to spoil the plot that will enrage and shock you.
 Both the writing and the acting blend together to present a story that needs to be seen.
 Disgraced is a cautionary tale and an indictment of our latent fears of misunderstood cultures.
 The play forces us to re-examine our views of Muslim Americans.
 Theatre allows us to come together to explore such exlposive topics.
 This is an impressive drama, don’t miss it.

 Talk Theatre in Chicago podcast